A pint of Guinness each day can help stop you from going deaf, according to research. Iron deficiency may be reversed by a pint of plain.

-A pint of Guinness each day can help stop you going deaf, new research shows.
+A pint of Guinness each day can help stop you from going deaf, research shows.
 Long thought to have medicinal properties, Guinness, thanks to its high iron content, may also combat hearing loss.

 It seems Guinness has a beneficial impact when drunk, providing much-needed iron that may help to prevent deafness.